End of communism in Hungary: Aftermath

-On 16 March 1999, Hungary joined NATO and on 1 May 2004, along with the other Visegrad countries, it joined the European Union, strengthening its ties with Western European countries and the United States.
-In April 2011, a new constitution was adopted which came into force on 1 January 2012.
+On 16 March 1999, Hungary joined NATO.
+On 1 May 2004, along with the other Visegrad countries, it also joined the European Union, strengthening its ties with Western European countries and the United States.
+In April 2011, a new constitution (known as the Fundamental Law of Hungary) was adopted as part of the Orbán era, and officially came into force on 1 January 2012.